skunkpirates42/portfolio/README.md

 Hey, nice to meet you!
-Check out my profile at https://www.peterramos.dev
+Check out my portfolio site at https://www.peterramos.dev